-The AICPA credential renewal requirements now encompass expanded ways to meet the annual 20-hour commitment, including work-based learning, learning from other professional bodies, mentoring and coaching.
+The AICPA credential renewal requirements now encompass expanded ways to meet the annual ongoing CPD commitment, including work-based learning, learning from other professional bodies, mentoring and coaching.
 The AICPA recognizes that learning and development can take place in different ways and in a variety of environments.
-The new requirements also allow for the recording of increments as small as 10 minutes providing you with greater flexibility.
+The new requirements also allow for the recording of increments of unstructured learning as small as 10 minutes providing you with greater flexibility.

 Structured activities may include self-study text or online courses, webcasts, live or virtual conferences or courses with a formal structure and an explicit, expected outcome.

 Unstructured activities may include coaching, mentoring, peer-to-peer learning, on-the-job training and taskforces.
 When considering whether or not you should include an activity, we recommend you consider the following:

 - How is what I am learning relevant to the credential body of knowledge?

 - Is what I’m learning related to current or future standards, guidelines or best practices?

 - How are the learning outcomes of this activity relevant to my competency development?